akosiaris/mijia_esphome_collector/README.md

 Requirements:

-* An m5stack atom lite
+* One (or more) m5stack atom lite
-* 4 Mi Jia LYWSD03MMC Mi Jia thermometers/hygrometers running pvvx firmware
+* 1 (or more) Mi Jia LYWSD03MMC Mi Jia thermometers/hygrometers running pvvx firmware
 * An esphome installation

 ## How to